Skip to main content

 If anxiety begins to take over your life, talk to your GP.

-Many different forms of therapy are used to successfully treat anxiety.
+Many different types of therapy are used to treat anxiety.
 This includes cognitive behavioural therapy (CBT).

 CBT helps people to learn about their anxiety.
 Through this process, they can learn to manage it.